iai-callgrind/iai-callgrind/CONTRIBUTING.md

 ```

 Working on this project is a piece of cake with
-[just](https://github.com/casey/just) and if you have the `just` shell
+[just](https://github.com/casey/just) and the `just` shell completions
+installed.
+Using `just` also ensures that you use the same commands, arguments,
+options as they are used in the ci.

-completions installed.
-Before running any install commands with `just`, it is
+Before running any install commands with `just`, it is recommended to first
-recommended to first inspect it with `--dry-run`.
-Install the basics needed to
+inspect it with `--dry-run` and see if you're fine with the changes.
+Install the
-start working on this project with:
+basics needed to start working on this project with:

 ```shell
 just install-workspace